xbcsmith/epr-workshop/README.md

 - Creating a watcher client using the watcher SDK
 - Create a task for the Watcher
 - Trigger the watcher with an event

+### Python EPR: Working with the python client

+- Hands-on session on using the EPR python client
+- Creating EventReceivers using the EPR Python Client
+- Creating EventReceiverGroups using the EPR Python Client
+- Creating Events using the EPR Python Client
+- Searching for Events using the EPR Python Client

 ### Workshop Challenge: Enhancing EPR Functionality